 The pros of pre-employment skills testing are:

-Saves time and money by ensuring comprehensive evaluation of the candidate skills and competency and cutting out the need for additional evaluations.
+- Saves time and money by ensuring a comprehensive evaluation of the candidate’s skills and competency and cutting out the need for additional evaluations.

-Provides predictive insights on a candidate’s future work pattern.
-Critical thinking skills and decision-making ability of candidates can be evaluated by aptitude assessments.
+- Provides predictive insights on a candidate’s future work pattern.
+The critical thinking skills and decision-making ability of candidates can be evaluated by aptitude assessments.

 The cons of pre-employment testing are:

-Aptitude tests tend to induce test anxiety in candidates taking up the test.
-The type of questions in aptitude tests are different from job-related tests, which may cause stress and anxiety in candidates.
+- Aptitude tests tend to induce test anxiety in candidates taking up the test.
+The type of questions in aptitude tests is different from job-related tests, which may cause stress and anxiety in candidates.

-Aptitude tests may fail to cover all aspects of the behavioural traits of candidates.
+- Aptitude tests may fail to cover all aspects of the behavioral traits of candidates.

-Personalization of aptitude tests is not possible, which may result in incomplete or incorrect evaluation of a candidate’s mental ability.
+- Personalization of aptitude tests is not possible, which may result in an incomplete or incorrect evaluation of a candidate’s mental ability.